Skip to main content

 The Fujinomiya 5th trailhead is much higher elevation, allowing for less vertical gain during the climb.
 Although the final section to the summit is steep and rocky and the descent can be slow and difficult.
 The trail ascending and descending from the Gotemba to the summit is easier and less crowded, but begins from the much lower Gotemba 5th trailhead, making for a longer descent despite the easier terrain.
 Our itinerary allows for flexibility in choosing our route.

-Day 6 • Summit Fujisan and descend, transfer to Hakone • 12,389 feet
+Day 6 • Summit Fujisan and descend, transfer to Lake Kawaguchi • 12,389 feet

 We wake early and begin our summit hike, reaching Mt.
 Fuji’s crater rim as the sun crests the eastern horizon, a moment known by the Japanese as 御来光, or goraikō, “arrival of light.”
 Eight peaks rise from the rim of the summit crater.
 The highest of them, and the highest point in Japan, is Ken-ga-mine near the Mount Fuji Radar Station.
-After enjoying the summit, we descend an ash-covered path to the Fifth Station trailhead and then transfer to Hakone by van.
-We overnight at a Ryokan, a type of traditional Japanese Inn with Onsen bath.
-Instead of Hakone, we may also transfer to lodging at Lake Kawaguchi, which offers a classic view of Mount Fuji.
+After enjoying the summit, we descend an ash-covered path to the Fifth Station trailhead and then transfer to Lake Kawaguchi by van, which offers a classic view of Mount Fuji.
+We overnight at a Ryokan with Onsen bath.

 Vertical Ascent Trekking: 1,565 feet